Abhi-Sutar/BasicCFDpy/README.md

-# BasicCFDpy
+# Multi Grid Method
-This repository contains Jupyter Notebooks with code for some basic CFD problems.
+This repository contains code that applies the V- cycle multigrid to a 1D diffusion problem solved via the Finite Volume Method.